How Emma Roberts Became Chanel Oberlin—and the Iconic Shoes That Defined Her Scream Queens Era

 Also featured across the show’s two seasons were equally Stan-worthy actors John Stamos, Taylor Lautner, Keke Palmer, Lea Michele, Nick Jonas, and Halloween star Jamie Lee Curtis, who’d “been selling yogurt that makes you shit for six years” before playing Dean Cathy Munsch.

-At 24, Emma Roberts was primed to play a college sorority queen dishing out lines as biting and snarky as her American Horror Story fare, but for teen fans tuning in at 9 pm on Tuesdays and the social media firestorm that would follow.
+At 24, Emma Roberts was primed to play a college sorority queen dishing out lines as biting and snarky as her American Horror Story fare, but for teen fans tuning in at 9 pm on Tuesdays, and the social media firestorm that would follow.

 Emma Roberts sports bright red hair as she leaves 901 SalonEmma Roberts sports bright red hair as she leaves 901 Salon in Los Angeles on April 5, 2016 (Credit: Michael Wright / WENN)

 In April 2016, the Blow actress switched it up as she stepped out in Los Angeles wearing multiple outfits on a single Tuesday.
+The then-25-year-old niece of Julia Roberts was spotted leaving a salon appointment in a flesh-baring two-piece ensemble by Aerie.

 Emma Roberts leaves a salon appointment in a two-piece Aerie ensembleEmma Roberts leaves a salon appointment in a two-piece Aerie ensemble (Credit: Michael Wright / WENN)

-She displayed her toned arms, midriff, and cleavage in a chambray bralette top that featured a low v-cut neckline and a ruffled peplum detail.
+She displayed her toned arms, midriff, and cleavage in a chambray bralette top that featured a low V-cut neckline and a ruffled peplum detail.

 The stunning actress teamed the summery top with matching tie-waisted flared pants and a pair of silver sandals.